BBCNI/Interminimal/README.md

 }
 ```

+Nested translation contexts may provide topical dictionaries to override or augment dictionaries in containing contexts.
+This allows, for example, a component to provide its own translations which will temporarily augment the main dictionary.

 ### Using `T`

 The simplest use of `T` is to translate a simple fat string.
 By default the translated text is wrapped in a `span`.